What is the application deadline?

 When do classes meet?

 Almost all classes meet on weekdays between the hours of 9:30 and 6.
 There are periodic exceptions for special weekend workshops or evening master classes, but in general, we try to keep those times free for writing.
-Occasionally, a class may need to be scheduled in the evening due to instructor conflicts or space issues, but this is rare.
+Occasionally, a class may need to be scheduled in the evening due to instructor conflicts or space issues.

 How is the program structured?